 The target sample size at which you should evaluate the experimental results is based on what size of effect is meaningful (the minimum detectable effect), the variance of the underlying data, and the rate at which it is acceptable to miss this effect when it is actually present (the power threshold).

 In Split, you can customize the significance threshold and power thresholds.

 Learn more about interpreting your metrics impact and configuring your statistical settings in Split.

 Robust experiments rely on the means of treatment and control groups, which are assumed to be normally distributed.
 The central limit theorem (CLT) shows that the mean of a variable has an approximately normal distribution if the sample size is large enough.
-Many metrics in online experiments can be skewed, which may require a higher lower bound before you can assume normality.
-We observe that the rule of thumb for the minimum number of independent and identically distributed observations needed for the mean to have a normal distribution is 355 × 𝑠^2 for each variant, where 𝑠 is the skewness coefficient of the distribution of the variable.
-This formula is included in our calculation for the minimum sample size required with a given effect size to achieve statistically significant metric results.
+We apply the rule of thumb that the minimum number of independent and identically distributed observations needed to safely assume that the means have a normal distribution is 355 for each treatment.
+Hence, we require a sample size of at least 355 in each treatment before we calculate significance for your metrics.

 Alert Policy Statistics

 To enable the ability to detect degradations of a metric within the first 30 minutes of a new version of a split, some statistical adjustments have been applied during this monitoring window.